-The Information Governance Group is responsible for coordinating Information Governance Management across the organisation.
-This group reports to the Trust's Audit & Non Clinical Risk Committee (A&NCRC).6
+The Information Governance Committee is responsible for coordinating Information Governance Management across the organisation.
+This Committee reports to the Trust's Audit & Risk Committee (ARC).6

 Managers within the Trust are responsible for ensuring that the policy and its supporting standards and guidelines are built into local processes and that there is on-going compliance.